OumarouSoro/Mini_Project/Analysis.md

 1. Promoting appropriate use of antimicrobials: ensuring these drugs are prescribed and used only when necessary, at the right doses, and for the correct duration.

-2. Enhancing infection prevention and control: Implementing measures to prevent the spread of infections in healthcare settings, communities, and agriculture.
+2. Enhancing infection prevention and control: Implementing measures to prevent the spread of infections in healthcare settings, communities, and agriculture

 3. Investing in research and development: developing new antimicrobial drugs, diagnostic tools, and alternative treatments to combat resistant infections.